spanini2/new-blog/README.md

-I write about math and deep learning when I'm bored
+I write about math and deep learning